 We do not have any connection with any of the trade names mentioned other than as a satisfied customer.

 We are making this effort to present you with some thought provoking ideas in the belief that this will help you to improve your enjoyment of this "Olympic" sport of precision target pistol shooting.

-There are many makes of very good competition grade air pistols available, including Air Match, Benelli, Feinwerkbau, Hammerli, Match Guns, Morini, Rohm, Steyr and Walther.
-The
+There are many makes of very good competition grade air pistols available, including Air Match, Benelli, Feinwerkbau, Hammerli, Match Guns, Morini, Pardini, Rohm, Steyr and

-choice of make tends to be a personal one, not because any one make or model functions better or achieves better results.
+Walther.
+The choice of make tends to be a personal one, not because anyone make or model functions better or achieves better results.

 At the end of the day, if you have full confidence that your pistol will provide consistent shot placement and you take the time and effort to learn the feel of the pistol and the way that it reacts to the shot release, then you will probably shoot very well with that pistol.

 There may be small changes that you can make to personalise your pistol which will contribute to improving your shot placement consistency.
-Some of these are mentioned in the following acticles.
+Some of these are mentioned in the following articles.

 If you are not familiar with us and your first contact with us is online: We would be pleased to hear from you.
 Please let us know your ideas.

 Latest site update: 18th January 2019